 Right to appeal.

-A student found to have violated the code of student conduct has the right to appeal the original decision.
+A student found to have violated the Code has the right to appeal the original decision.
 The appeal is not intended to re-hear or re-argue the same case and is limited to the specific grounds outlined in this rule.
 The appeal must state the specific grounds for the appeal and should include all supporting documentation.
-The appeal must be postmarked or hand delivered to the appropriate appeal officer, or sent via email, as provided below, within five working days after the date on which notice of the decision is sent to the student.
+The appeal must be postmarked, delivered, sent via email or online form, to the appropriate appeal officer listed below, within five business days after the date on which notice of the decision is sent to the student.
 Each student shall be limited to one appeal of a decision of a hearing body.
 The decision of the appeal officer is final.

 Any extensions to the appeal date may be made at the discretion of the director of student conduct, residence life, or the office of academic affairs or their designee.

-A student who has accepted responsibility for violating the code of student conduct waives the right to appeal, except on the basis that the disciplinary sanction is grossly disproportionate to the violation(s) committed.
+A student who has accepted responsibility for violating the Code waives the right to appeal, except on the basis that the disciplinary sanction is grossly disproportionate to the violation(s) committed.

-When found in violation of the code of student conduct, a respondent shall be limited to one appeal.
+When found in violation of the Code, a respondent shall be limited to one appeal.
 The decision of the appeal officer is final.

 Grounds for appeal.

 An appeal may be based only upon one or more of the following grounds:

-Procedural error that resulted in material harm or prejudice to the student (i.e. by preventing a fair, impartial, or proper hearing).
+Procedural error that resulted in material harm or prejudice to the student (i.e., by preventing a fair, impartial, or proper hearing).
 Deviations from the designated procedures will not be a basis for sustaining an appeal unless material harm or prejudice results; or

 Discovery of substantial new evidence that was unavailable at the time of the hearing and which reasonably could have affected the decision of the hearing body;